Ironbird207/MonoTaur/Readme.md

 ## Next Steps
 - Choose the map library (Leaflet vs MapLibre) and finalize UI component library.
 - Expand the prototype backend in `/backend` beyond the current in-memory CRUD scaffold for devices, layouts, and links.
+A first
+  ICMP check executor and `/checks` endpoints now exist to test reachability from the API.
 - Define database schema for devices, checks, links, and poll results.
 - Implement ICMP/SNMP pollers with a pluggable check abstraction.
 - Add sample topology data and fixtures for rapid UI testing.